Elizabeth I: Netherlands

-We could never have imagined (had we not seen it fall out in experience) that a man raised up by ourself and extraordinarily favoured by us, above any other subject of this land, would have in so contemptible a sort broken our commandment in a cause that so greatly touches us in honour ...
-And therefore our express pleasure and commandment is that, all delays and excuses laid apart, you do presently upon the duty of your allegiance obey and fulfill whatsoever the bearer hereof shall direct you to do in our name.
-Whereof fail you not, as you will answer the contrary at your utmost peril.

 Elizabeth's "commandment" was that her emissary read out her letters of disapproval publicly before the Dutch Council of State, Leicester having to stand nearby.
 This public humiliation of her "Lieutenant-General" combined with her continued talks for a separate peace with Spain irreversibly undermined Leicester's standing among the Dutch.
 The military campaign was severely hampered by Elizabeth's repeated refusals to send promised funds for her starving soldiers.
 Her unwillingness to commit herself to the cause, Leicester's own shortcomings as a political and military leader, and the faction-ridden and chaotic situation of Dutch politics led to the failure of the campaign.
 Leicester finally resigned his command in December 1587.

-Spanish Armada
+The Spanish still controlled the southern provinces of the Netherlands, and the threat of the invasion of England remained.

+Support for the Dutch nevertheless continued.
+Leicester's replacement was Francis Vere who became sergeant major-general of all Elizabeth's troops in the Low Countries by 1589.
+This was a position he retained during fifteen campaigns with almost unbroken success.
+Vere enjoyed excellent relations with the Dutch under Maurice of Nassau, and worked in close co-operation with them to help secure the country for the cause of independence.
+Vere's troops shattered the myth of Spanish invincibility, and he thus secured Elizabeth's respect and admiration.
+English support for the Dutch finished after Elizabeth's death, but by that time the Dutch were strong enough to hold their own.